monidago/FizzBuzzGame/README.md

 ## FizzBuzzGame

 This game has been designed with HTML, CSS and JS.
-This is a university assugnment and whn the user hits the fizzbuzz, a little animation will start.
+This is a university assignment and when the user hits the fizzbuzz, a little animation will start.

 <b>Problems:</b>